Cotalker/documentation/docs/documentation/automation/surveys/question_exec.md

 1. Select the [**Automation** tab](/docs/documentation/admin/survey/survey_overview#automation) within the [survey component](/docs/documentation/admin/survey/survey_overview#form-template)
 2. Choose a [_lifecycle stage_](#component-lifecycle-stages).
 3. Choose the appropriate [_parameters_](#parameters).
-4. Put your [Custom Code Question function](#function) on the editor box at the bottom of the settings panel.
+4. Put your [Question Code function](#function) on the editor box at the bottom of the settings panel.

 _See the image below:_